 Conventional chicken is raised in tight confines that does not produce the healthiest meat.
 While that should encourage families to choose organic, it can be a real strain on the budget.
 To keep costs down, I often select the drumsticks-only bulk packages that Costco sells, at a margin of the cost of supermarket breasts.

 Other organic groceries I prefer to buy at Costco for their low price and high quality include eggs, bread, refrigerated greens, cheeses, jams, nut butters, frozen veggies, coffee beans, cooking oils and Ecos laundry detergent.
 Also, check their monthly ad online for product discounts.

-You can start out with a 30 day free trial membership.
+Sign up for a membership and receive up to $20 cash back.
 They are a very ethically-minded, sustainable company, and even donate your $60 annual membership fee to another family who can’t afford it.
 I especially love their option for purchasing clean wines in bulk at a discounted cost.